Cpasjuste/recalbox/package/recalbox-romfs/recalbox-romfs-neogeo/roms/neogeo/_readme.txt

 ## RECALBOX - SYSTEM NEOGEO ##

-Put your neo-geo roms in this directory.
+Put your Neo-Geo roms in this directory.

-Rom files must have a ".zip" extension.
+Rom files must have a ".zip/.7z" extension.